Skip to content

 Conformal calibration pipeline

-In practice, this gives us intervals that inherit the ensemble's discrimination (width varies per-compound based on model disagreement) but are calibrated to have correct coverage.
-An 80% interval should contain ~80% of true values — and empirically, it does.
+In practice, this gives us intervals that inherit the ensemble's discrimination (width varies per-compound based on model disagreement) but are calibrated to have correct coverage, an 80% interval should contain ~80% of true values.

 Confidence Scores